 Second, we can also utilize what we have learned about your students’ audience persona to build new audience segments utilizing second and third party data across channels to reach new prospective students that match who your student person, but who have not yet engaged with your school.
 This is the tactic that helps ensure your school is there early on for the right prospective students to make it into their shortlist of schools.

 Utilizing audiences across channels to reach new students makes your awareness strategies work smarter and ensure you are driving more prospective students into your pipeline.
 Display, social, video, and even non-brand search campaigns will be more likely to drive prospective students to convert.

-Which brings up the important component of tracking and measurement between awareness building and direct response driving strategies.
+This brings up the important component of tracking and measurement between awareness building and direct response driving strategies.
 As we’ve discussed, both serve a critical role in ensuring your school is present across the student journey, but success will look different across channels and strategies.

-To learn more about how Lever Interactive can help your school unlock your first party data, build successful cross channel digital marketing strategies, or rethink your measurement and attribution, please contact us.
+To learn more about how Lever Interactive can help your school unlock your first-party data, build successful cross-channel digital marketing strategies, or rethink your measurement and attribution, please contact us.